baselime/docs/sending-data/apigateway-logs.md

 ## How it works

-The following diagram illustrates the process for sending Amazon API Gateway logs to Baselime.
-Once Baselime is connected to an AWS Account, it automatically creates Logs subscription filters for all the API Gateways in the account.
+Once Baselime is connected to your AWS Account, it automatically creates Logs subscription filters for all the Amazon API Gateways in the account.

 ![Sending API Gateway Logs to Baselime](../assets/images/illustrations/sending-data/apigateway.png)

-Moreover, Baselime automatically creates new subscription filters for newly deployed API Gateways, thanks to it CloudTrail integration.
-Baselime listens to new API Gateway events in CloudTrail and appropriately creates subscription filters for newly created API Gateways functions.
+Moreover, Baselime automatically creates new subscription filters for newly deployed Amazon API Gateways.
+Baselime listens to new API Gateway events in Amazon CloudTrail and creates subscription filters for newly created Amazon API Gateways.